Skip to main content

 Results vary based on individual health history, habits, and goals.
 GLP-1 medications work gradually — most changes build over weeks and months, not days.

-Ongoing progress — as appetite stabilizes, individuals often find it easier to eat smaller portions, feel satisfied with less food, and maintain more consistent energy throughout the day.
+Ongoing progress — as appetite stabilizes, individuals often find it easier to eat smaller portions and feel satisfied with less food.
 Weight-loss pace varies based on starting point, lifestyle, consistency with medication, and individual metabolic response.

 If you're not seeing changes yet — a slower start does not mean the protocol isn't working.
 GLP-1 medications act on hormonal pathways that take time to influence appetite, behavior, and body composition.
 Your clinician evaluates both your reported experience and overall progress.